Beyond Topology: A Morphological Symmetry Graph Representation for Locomotion Policy Learning: Preliminaries

 Morphological symmetry in articulated robots stems from replicated kinematic chains and paired body parts with symmetric mass and inertia~\cite{apraez2025morphological}.
-Integrating such symmetry and kinematic structure into a graph neural network (GNN) has been shown to yield high sample and model efficiency in robotic dynamics learning~\cite{xie2025_mshgnn}.
-We now briefly describe the GNN architecture.
+Prior work shows that combining such symmetry and kinematic structure with graph neural networks (GNNs) yields sample and model efficiency robotic dynamics models~\cite{xie2025_mshgnn}.
+We use the same principle as a building block for policy learning.